 Investors should note that relative underperformance of the Fund against the 1 month EURIBOR in previous Performance Periods will not be clawed back.
 Once the Performance Fee is calculated and accrued, it is payable to the Manager even if the Fund incurs losses in a subsequent Performance Period.
 The Manager may waive, permanently or temporarily, some or all the Management Fee or Performance Fee, in respect of all or part of the assets under management.

 Investors should note that the Performance Fee is based on net realised and net unrealised gains and losses as at the end of the relevant Performance Period.
 As a result, the Performance Fee may be paid on unrealised gains which may subsequently never be realised.

+Sub-Investment Manager Fees

+The Manager shall cause the Fund to discharge the Sub-Investment Manager fees out of the Management Fee and Performance Fee.
+In that regard, the Sub-Investment Manager will be entitled to receive the fees detailed in the table below, which are payable to the Manager (with the Manager being entitled to the balance).
+The Sub-Investment Manager’s fees shall be payable at the same frequency as those of the Manager.
+Any fees levied by the Sub-Investment Manager will also be subject to the imposition of Value Added Tax (“VAT”) if required.